dct2012/4wm/README.md

   * games
-    * launch instances of pulseaudio which hang; leaving the window black or unresponsive. killing these pulseaudio processes allow the game to resume.
+    * launch instances of pulseaudio which hang; leaving the window black or unresponsive. killing these pulseaudio processes allow the game to resume. alternatively you can launch steam or the game with SDL_AUDIODRIVER=alsa
-    * hitting escape and leaving the game window; other windows cant be focused and game cant return focus either.

 Gimp
   * when killing client, another window pops up, without configure request, map notify, etc